A refreshing cold soup to cool you and your little ones down for this summer season.

 Gazpacho is traditionally made from raw vegetables, fruits, herbs, and spices and is served cold.
 It is widely popular in Spain and is relished on any given hot summer day.
 For us in Arizona, cold soups are a lifesaver.
 Just a bowl of cold gazpacho helps replenish the loss of nutrients.

-Watermelon Gazpacho usually has watermelon along with tomatoes, onions, cucumbers, garlic, jalapenos etc. Since the soup is not cooked, the raw ingredients give out a very intense flavor, which is many times not accepted by kids.
+Watermelon Gazpacho usually has watermelon along with tomatoes, onions, cucumbers, garlic, jalapenos etc. Since the soup is not cooked, the raw ingredients give out a very intense flavour, which is many times not accepted by kids.
 So in kids world at times gazpachos are frowned upon.Beat the summer heat with this Watermelon Gazpacho Click To Tweet

 Finally, I added the chilled watermelon puree on the top of the cucumber and finished it off with freshly grounded black pepper and olive oil.
 For garnish, few basil leaves or cilantro leaves and you are done.
 See, how simple is it.
 If you use a watermelon from the that already chilled, then you can skip the chilling step of the puree.